Elyse Bennett: Kansas City Current, 2022

-The Kansas City Current selected Bennett with the club's first pick, the seventh overall pick of the 2022 NWSL Draft.
+The Kansas City Current selected Bennett with the club's first pick and the seventh pick overall of the 2022 NWSL Draft.
+After playing in both and scoring in one of Kansas City's preseason matches, Bennett signed her first professional contract with the Current.
 During the 2022 NWSL Challenge Cup, Bennett recorded four assists in her first six professional matches, including a two-assist match against the Chicago Red Stars that earned her an NWSL Player of the Week award.
+She scored her first professional goal on May 14, 2022, in a 2–2 draw with the Orlando Pride.